Executive MBA (EMBA)

 This course, which is limited to students in the Executive M.B.A. program, explores the basic elements of the economic system which the executive needs to know in order to understand how the firm interacts with the system and how economic factors affect decision making.
 Prereq: E.M.B.A. candidates only.

-EMBA 438A.
+EMBA 438.
 Business Statistics and Quantitative Analysis.
-1.25 Unit.
+2.5 Units.

 In this course, students study the use of modern quantitative and business statistics to support the executive decision-making process.
 With the help of computer software, the models examined assist in describing and analyzing problems and suggesting possible managerial actions.
 The techniques discussed include tools for decision making under uncertainty including regression analysis.
-This course is part of a two (2) course sequence.
 Prereq: E.M.B.A. candidates only.

 EMBA 438B.
 Business Statistics and Quantitative Analysis.
 1.25 Unit.